6 Crucial Steps for Sourcing a Good Factory in China

 Step 4: Vetting potential suppliers – Aside from the obvious question, can they actually produce my product, below are other points you should consider when verifying potential suppliers:

 Communication: can you communicate efficiently with the manufacturer?
 Are they prompt in replying to your calls and email?
 Are they ok discussing specifications in detail?

 Location: factory location will have a bearing on lead times.
-It will also impact prices through labour costs, access to raw materials, rent etc. Avoid companies that don’t provide the location of their production facility as they are probably a trading agent or middleman.
+It will also impact prices through labour costs, access to raw materials, rent etc. Avoid companies that don’t provide the location of their production facility as they are probably a trading company or middleman.

 Size: typically you want to represent 5-30% of the factory’s business during that period.
 Anything less and you won’t be a priority for the factory and you’ll have limited leverage with price negotiations.
 It’s also worthwhile investigating the operation size, production capacity, equipment, and staffing.